Christianshavns Enveloppe: Dyssen

 Dyssen is still separated from the rest of Amager by the outer city moat (Ydre Stadsgrav) but connected to it at Torvegade in the south and just south of Refshalevej in the north.
-The area with the give northernmost redans are part of Freetown Christiania and known as Dyssem.
+The area with the five northernmost redans are part of Freetown Christiania and known as Dyssem.
 The four gunpowder magazines are known as Aircondition (2.
 Redan, 1781), Autogena (3rd Redan, 1780), Fakirskolen (4th Redan, 1779)and Kosmiske Blomst (5.
 Redan, 1779).

 Envolopeparken

 The greenspace to the south of Torvegade is known as Envolopeparken.
 The path along the shore of Stadsgraven is called Enveloppevej.
 The park contains four monuments.
 Closest to Torvegade is a memorial to fallen members of the resistance movement during World War II.
 It was designed by Morten Nielsen and unveiled on 5 May 1949.
 It consists of a sculpture group with two people, one standing and one fallen, mounted on a tall plinth.
-Further south stands a memorial to Danish pilots killed in duty.
+Further south stands the Danish Aviators Memorial, commemoriating Danish aviators killed in service.
 It was created by Einar Utzon-Frank and inaugurated on 19 August 1938.
 It consists of a bronze composition of clouds, a giant eagle and four aeroplanes.
-Close to it stands a stone with an inscription commemorating Ulrich Birch who became the first Danish aviation casualty when he died in an aeroplane crash at nearby Kløvermarken on 1+ October 1913.
+Close to it stands a stone with an inscription commemorating Ulrik Birch who became the first Danish aviation casualty when he died in an aeroplane crash at nearby Kløvermarken on 1+ October 1913.
 The stone was designed by Georg Ulmer and installed in 1918.
 Close to the footbridge to the Panther's Bastion on the other side of Stadsgraven stands a sculpture by Mogens Bøggild of a cow getting up from the ground.
 It is from 1956.